 What about a false positive?

-The courts and probation departments LOVE this test and make decisions every day that effect a person’s future and freedom based on the results.
+The courts and probation departments LOVE this test and make decisions every day that affect a person’s future and freedom based on the results.
 It is clear, based on the studies, that the results are far from completely reliable.
-There is no way to tell if the positive test is from actual consumption of alcohol or dying your hair.
+There is no way to tell if the positive test is from the actual consumption of alcohol or dying your hair.

 Michigan criminal defense attorneys that focus on helping people with bond and probation violations because of positive tests.